brianm/a/README.md

 # Versions, Release, Tags, and Branches

-We make releases, master is not always stable between releases.
+We make releases, master is not always the best choice of branches to use.
 When we make a release we'll merge the current release into the
 <code>go1</code> branch.
+We'll also tag it, so you can get the exact
+version you want.

+If we make a backwards incompatible change, it will be a new project.
+To put it differently, the <code>go1</code> branch will *always* be backwards compatible.

 # Working with this Project

-So goskel has (or will have shortly) stuff for buildings debs, man pages, etc. This doesn't fit neatly into the <code>go get</code>-able model (though it can).
+So, this project has (or will have shortly) stuff for buildings debs, man pages, etc. This doesn't fit neatly into the <code>go get</code>-able model (though it can).
 I also have beliefs about workspace-per-project which are not widely held in the greater go community.
-In the interest of accomodating everyone, the project is <code>go get</code> friendly, but still has its own full workspace, etc. How do we do this you ask?
+In the interest of accomodating everyone, the project is
+<code>go get</code> friendly, but still has its own full workspace,
+etc. How do we do this you ask?
 I am glad you asked!

 You can checkout the <code>project</code> branch and run make to build a workspace.
 You can then run <code>make activate</code> to enter the